Last Updated on by

 The center of most grocery stores are foods to be avoided – those that are canned, jarred, boxed and processed in any number of ways.

-Foods to Boost Serotonin
+Foods That Boost Serotonin

 Healthy levels of serotonin play an important role in promoting happiness, restful sleep and a better overall mood.